thelebster/docker-squid-simple-proxy/README.md

 # Squid as a transparent proxy

-Runs [Squid 3](http://www.squid-cache.org) as minimal transparent proxy.
+Runs [Squid 3](http://www.squid-cache.org) as a minimal transparent proxy.

 ## Quick instructions: